Krystal Biotech (KRYS) Received its Third Buy in a Row

-After William Blair and H.C.
-Wainwright gave Krystal Biotech (NASDAQ: KRYS) a Buy rating last month, the company received another Buy, this time from Chardan Capital.
-Analyst Gbola Amusa reiterated a Buy rating on Krystal Biotech today and set a price target of $115.00.
-The company’s shares closed last Tuesday at $44.85.
+After H.C.
+Wainwright and Chardan Capital gave Krystal Biotech (NASDAQ: KRYS) a Buy rating last month, the company received another Buy, this time from William Blair.
+Analyst Raju Prasad maintained a Buy rating on Krystal Biotech today.
+The company’s shares closed last Tuesday at $47.35.

-According to TipRanks.com, Amusa is a 5-star analyst with an average return of 27.0% and a 48.4% success rate.
-Amusa covers the Healthcare sector, focusing on stocks such as Applied Genetic Technologies, Adverum Biotechnologies, and Axovant Gene Therapies.
+According to TipRanks.com, Prasad is a 5-star analyst with an average return of 16.2% and a 58.1% success rate.
+Prasad covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Alexion Pharmaceuticals, and Rocket Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Krystal Biotech with a $91.50 average price target, implying a 103.2% upside from current levels.
-In a report issued on August 10, William Blair also maintained a Buy rating on the stock.
+Currently, the analyst consensus on Krystal Biotech is a Strong Buy with an average price target of $91.50, a 98.6% upside from current levels.
+In a report issued on August 10, H.C.
+Wainwright also reiterated a Buy rating on the stock with a $68.00 price target.

 See today’s analyst top recommended stocks >>